devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-04/assignments.md

 Execute `sudo vipw` with the `EDITOR` environment variable set to your favorite editor.
 You will have to use the `--preserve-env` option for sudo, because it sanitizes the environment by default.

+If you cannot execute `sudo` on your system, use the `env` program instead of the `sudo vipw` to see that the variable setting is in effect.

 ## different process tree

 Create the following process tree: